 Spooky Halloween Trio Pattern

 What a sweet stack of Halloween friends in this free design!
-The ghost is holding a spooky sign, but they probably won't scare anyone soon.
-Which makes it a great pattern to stitch for kids!
-This adorable pattern was designed by Cathy Gaubert for one of Feeling Stitchy's stitch-alongs and you can see it stitched up in a variety of styles, including the mini quilt above, made by Marianne Penner.Continue to 6 of 11 below.
+The ghost is holding an ominous sign, but they probably won't scare anyone soon, which makes it a great pattern to stitch for kids!
+Cathy Gaubert designed this adorable pattern for one of Feeling Stitchy's stitch-along, and you can see it stitched up in a variety of styles, including the mini quilt above, made by Marianne Penner.Continue to 6 of 11 below.

 06 of 11

 Inspired by vintage cameos, this set of printable designs from Flamingo Toes brings a bit of gothic styling to your Halloween decor.
 This fabulous freebie is a collection of PDF files that you print onto fabric to create the full-color patterned background and oval as well as the embroidery pattern.
 Add as much or as little stitching as you want, then frame it up and display for Halloween!Continue to 7 of 11 below.

 07 of 11